greenm01/vb4x/docs/vb4x_specs.md

 Written by Mason A. Green

+In memory of Jonathan F. Pratt.

-# 1\.0 Introduction
+# Introduction

 VB4X is an asynchronous turn based wargame of the classic eXplore, eXpand, eXploit, and eXterminate (4X) variety.

-Upstart Houses battle over a small region of space to dominate usurpers and seize the imperial throne.
+Upstart houses battle over a small region of space to dominate usurpers and seize the imperial throne.
 The game begins at the dawn of the third imperium in the year 2001.
 Each turn comprises one month of a thirteen month [Terran Computational Calendar](<https://www.terrancalendar.com/> "Terran Computational Calendar").
 Turns cycle every 24-hours in real life (IRL) time.

 The game is designed to facilitate remote play between friends over email via Excel and Python scripting.
 Future releases will be server/client based and written in Rust.
 VB4X is a flexible framework; adapt it to your own requirements.

-VB4X pays homage and incorporates ideas from the following great titles:
+VB4X pays homage and is influenced by the following great titles:

 - Esterian Conquest (EC)
 - Victory by Any Means (VBAM)
 - Empire of The Sun (EOS)
 - Space Empires 4X (SE4X)
+- Solar Starfire (SSF)
+- Fractal, Beyond the Void (FBV)

-Although not required, it is highly recommended to purchase physical copies of these classics to fully appreciate the prior art.
+Although not required, it is highly recommended to purchase physical copies of these classics to fully appreciate the art.
+Dive deep.

 Esterian Conquest was a bulletin board system (BBS) door game from the early 1990's that initially inspired this project.
+EC was THE greatest game of all time (no arguments).

 While not intended to be an accounting exercise, there is enough complexity in VB4X to allow for dynamic strategic decision making and surprising outcomes.

-Victory is achieved when all homeworlds are captured or subjugated.
+Victory is won by crushing your rivals and earning the most Prestige by end of game.

+# 1.0 Turns

+Each turn comprises four phases

+1. Income phase
+2. Command phase
+3. Conflict phase
+4. End of turn phase

-# 2\.0 Assets
+# 2\.0 Game Assets

 ## 2\.1 Starmap